BA Modern Languages (3 years)

 - local schools where your target language is taught.

 Alongside your core language modules, you’ll also study cultural modules to enhance your understanding of the countries in which the language is spoken.
 The number of cultural modules you take will depend on whether you are specialising in one specific language, or combining two or three core languages.
 They cover topics such as literary and cinematic traditions, history, politics, and linguistics.
-90% of our students agreed that staff are good at explaining things in the Department of Languages and Cultures .
+98% of students in the Department of Languages and Cultures said our teaching staff were good or very good at explaining things (National Student Survey, 2023).

 Language levels and requirements for core languages